cog/Games-Cards-ShuffleTrack/README.md

 ### Finding cards

-There are a few different routines to track down cards.
+There are a few different methods to track down cards.

 #### find